On Setting and Atmosphere

 The same can be said for similar stories like the manga Tetragrammaton Labyrinth, which I fell for instantly for no apparent reason.
 Looking back, the reason was actually quite obvious: I like gothic settings in anime, especially when they’re accompanied by vague fanservice (or in this case yuri, which makes the deal arguably sweeter).

-On Setting and Atmosphere 1 On Setting and Atmosphere
+On Setting and Atmosphere (1)

 At any rate, back to Taishou Yakyuu Musume.
 Why am I raving over this show when I could be pretending to analyze Fullmetal Alchemist or scouring Danbooru for new Senjougahara pictures?
 Well, it’s because of something completely indescribable.